-The program director and facilitator will be with participants throughout the year as learning coaches.
-In addition, for each session and topic area, participants will be joined by academic guest lecturers and faculty, domain experts, experiential educators, and artists from across disciplines, sectors, and the world.
+The program director and facilitator will be with program participants throughout the year as learning coaches.
+In addition, for each session and topic area you will be joined by academic guest lecturers and faculty, domain experts, experiential educators, and artists from across disciplines, sectors, and the world.

 Cultural Leadership is designed to:

-- equip them with the competencies, skills, and conceptual frameworks to navigate the landscape of the Canadian cultural sector
+- equip you with the skills and contextual intelligence to navigate the landscape of the sector

-- develop awareness of and build networks that enable them to succeed
+- develop awareness of networks – and build networks – that enable you to succeed

 Who should apply?

-Leaders interested in honing and developing a comprehensive set of competencies to prepare them for significant leadership roles within the artistic and/or cultural sectors, including both for and not-for-profit organizations, collectives, and non-traditional partnerships.
-Applicants should:
+All applicants should be interested in honing and developing a comprehensive set of competencies to prepare them for significant leadership roles in a variety of capacities, including for-profit and not-for-profit organizations, collectives, non-traditional partnerships, and as entrepreneurs.

 - have some demonstrated leadership experience, and an ability to recognize opportunities and design and implement solutions

-- be actively pursuing or considering cultural leadership opportunities (roles or projects) of increasing scale and complexity
+- are actively pursuing or considering arts and culture leadership opportunities (roles or projects) of increasing scale and complexity

-- be an outspoken, active, and recognized advocate within their respective artistic or cultural communities
+- are outspoken, active, and recognized advocates within their respective communities

-- be willing to take risks, reimagine possibilities, and be curious and eager to learn
+- are willing to take risks, reimagine possibilities, and are curious and eager to learn

 - approach work and relationships with a spirit of sharing and generosity